cosgus/foreclosure_suite/README.md

 ```
 The auction id then allows us access to two new endpoints

-First, we can get data about the actual auction
+The first of which returns data about the auction results:
 ```python
 >>> foreclosure_scraper.get_auction_sale_data(auction_id_list[0])
 {